umhau/umhau.github.io/_posts/2021-8-24-cheap-power.md

     84 gallons per week * 8 lbs = 672 lbs per week
     336 gallons per month * 8 lbs = 2688 lbs per month

 Looks like, if the suppliers (local restaurants) are willing, I could do bi-monthly trips to pick up oil, and that would be within the weight limits of my vehicle and (barely over) the volume limits of one of those giant plastic containers.
+Note this is a conservative estimate, since I'm not likely to use a 4-cylinder engine, and the diesel consumption is less than what I'm guessing here for biofuel.

 ![325 gallon fluid container](/images/diesel/325gal_container.jpg)